173rd Special Operations Aviation Squadron

-The 173rd Aviation Squadron is an Australian Army helicopter training squadron equipped with MRH 90 Taipan helicopters and provides support to the Special Operations Command.
+The 173rd Special Operations Aviation Squadron (173 SOAS) is an Australian Army helicopter training squadron that provides support to the Special Operations Command.
+The squadron is being equipped with UH-60M Black Hawk helicopters.
 The squadron is based at Luscombe Airfield, Holsworthy Barracks, Sydney and forms part of the 6th Aviation Regiment.
-The squadron may have been renamed as it does not appear in an Army December 2020 Order of battle.

 The squadron originally operated fixed-wing aircraft designated as the 173rd General Support Squadron and was later renamed the 173rd Surveillance Squadron.
-In 2010, the squadron was renamed the 173rd Aviation Squadron when it transitioned to rotary aircraft.
+In 2010, the squadron was renamed the 173rd Aviation Squadron when it transitioned to rotary aircraft and was later renamed the 173rd Special Operations Aviation Squadron.

 History

 On 17 February 1974, the 173rd General Support Squadron was formed as part of the 1st Aviation Regiment based at Oakey and initially operated 6 Pilatus PC-6 Porters.
 In 1978, the squadron also received 11 GAF Nomad aircraft.
 During this time, the squadron undertook a variety of Army co-operation roles utilising the short take-off and landing characteristics of its aircraft.
 These included: artillery spotting, troop transport, field resupply, medevac, ground-air liaison.
 It was also used for survey work in the South Pacific and flood relief in Australia.
 In 1978, the squadron was involved in Operation Cenderawasih a mapping program in Irian Jaya in Indonesia with the Indonesian Army.

 With the retirement of the Porters in October 1992, the following year the squadron adopted the title of "173rd Surveillance Squadron" under this guise it undertook the aerial surveillance and survey roles and was also used as a vehicle to deliver parachute troops.
 In 1993, it acquired 12 more Nomads, mainly unsold civilian variants which had been kept in storage, to replace the Porters.

 In August 1995, following the fatal crashes involving Nomads from the Royal Australian Air Force (RAAF) and the School of Army Aviation, the aircraft were withdrawn from service.
 Most of the Nomad fleet was sold to the Indonesian Navy but two were retained as unflyable training aids.

-As a consequence, the squadron operated 4 Embraer EMB 110P1 Bandeirante aircraft leased from Flight West Airlines temporarily while a replacement for the Nomad was found.
+As a consequence, the squadron operated 4 Embraer EMB 110P1 Bandeirante aircraft leased from Flight West temporarily while a replacement for the Nomad was found.
 From 1996, these aircraft were replaced with 3 Beechcraft King Air B200 aircraft leased from Hawker Pacific to be based at Oakley and 3 de Havilland Canada DHC-6 Twin Otter 320 aircraft leased from Hawker Pacific to be based in Darwin.
 On 9 November 1997, Twin Otter VH-HPY was lost in a tropical mountainous training accident in Papua New Guinea, resulting in serious injuries to the three trainees and instructor onboard.

 The squadron served in several East Timor operations including INTERFET, UNTAET, UNMISET and Operation Astute.
 A squadron King Air was the first ADF aircraft to land in Dili ahead of the INTERFET peace-keeping taskforce in 1999.